 One such technique that is quickly catching on is the 3-3-3 rule:

 The magic is in limiting your focus to avoid the chaos of juggling everything at once.
-It is not about discipline; it is about designing your day to work with your brain, not against your brain.
+It's not about discipline; it's about designing your day to work with your brain, not against your brain.

 How to Increase Productivity in the Workspace?

-Managers, founders, and professionals often wonder: how can we increase productivity at work?
+Managers, founders, and professionals wonder: "**How can we increase productivity at work?**"

-The answer is not a new app or a more rigid schedule.
-Productivity happens in an environment, culture, and pace that support sustainable work.
+The answer isn't a new app or a more rigid work schedule.
+Productivity happens in an *environment*, *culture*, and *pace conducive to productivity*.

 Here are three steps to increase productivity at work: